SRCF/docs/source/index.rst

 Whether you're a society webmaster, budding sysadmin or just an interested browser, these pages should contain all the necessary answers to help guide you in whatever your goal may be.

-As a quick reminder, the *Student-Run Computing Facility*, known as the SRCF, exists as a university society to provide useful and flexible computing and network services, for University of Cambridge staff and students of all degrees of ability.
+As a quick reminder, the **Student-Run Computing Facility**, known as the *SRCF*, exists as a university society to provide useful and flexible computing and network services, for University of Cambridge staff and students of all degrees of ability.

 Available services
 ------------------